vmsplit/IceVMM/README.txt

 NOTE:

 This is a work in progress.
 I am at college doing college shit.
-In lieu of this i'll be doing offline development and when i've actually got some shit done i'll push it.
+In lieu of actively pushing updates i'll be doing offline development and when i've actually got some shit done i'll push it.
 I wrote a paper a while back about this for Phrack 72 but I:
   1. missed the deadline